-DePaul University College of Law and the Lawyers’ Committee for Cultural Heritage Preservation are also pleased to announce their Fifth Annual National Cultural Heritage Law Moot Court Competition!
-Registration will open in August 2013 and the oral arguments for the 2014 competition will be held on February 21st and 22nd at the Everett McKinley Dirksen U.S. Courthouse in Chicago.
-More detailed information will be contained in the Competition Rules, which will be available in early summer.
+DePaul University College of Law and the Lawyers' Committee for Cultural Heritage Preservation are pleased to announce the Sixth Annual National Cultural Heritage Law Moot Court Competition!
+Registration will open on August 25, 2014, and the oral arguments for the 2015 Competition will be held on February 27th and 28th at the Everett McKinley Dirksen United States Courthouse in Chicago, IL.
+More detailed information is contained in the Rules of the Competition.

 If you have any questions about the competition, please contact firstname.lastname@example.org